Artipelag is exhibiting work by Sara Nielsen Bonde, the 2019 winner of the Fredrik Roos art grant.

 In close collaboration with Sweden’s five art schools, two graduates from each respective school are nominated for the scholarship each year.
 The 2019 scholarship is for SEK 600,000.

 A catalogue with the scholarship winner/winners is also produced for the exhibition.
 The exhibition runs until Sunday September 1st and admission is free.

-The scholarship winners from the past six years
+The scholarship winners from the past seven years

 2018 Jonas Malmberg